sinclairzx81/typebox/design/website/docs/script/5_challenge.md

 # Script.Challenge

-TypeBox enables type-level programming in runtime environments, using the JSON Schema specification as a type representation format (IR).
-This page collects TypeBox solutions to problems from the community-run Type Challenges project, implemented using only Type.Script.
+TypeBox Script enables type-level programming in runtime environments.
+This page collects TypeBox solutions to problems from the community-run [Type Challenges](https://github.com/type-challenges/type-challenges) project.
 These solutions are used to track functional parity with TypeScript.